England need 35 on final day to win stunning fifth Test and series with India requiring four wickets for 2-2 draw

 England 339-6 after 76.2 overs in second innings (target 374): Harry Brook (111), Joe Root (105), Ben Duckett (54); Prasidh Krishna (3-109), Mohammed Siraj (2-95)

-The hosts had seemed all but certain of victory after Harry Brook (111 off 98) punished a costly fielding error from Mohammed Siraj to score a sizzling 10th century - his first in the fourth innings of a Test - and share a 195-run stand with Joe Root (105) from 106-3.
+The hosts had seemed all but certain of victory after Harry Brook (111 off 98) punished a costly fielding error from Mohammed Siraj to score a sizzling 10th century in his 50th Test knock - his first in the fourth innings of a Test - and share a 195-run stand with Joe Root (105) from 106-3, only for late wickets to keep India very much afloat.

 Brook skied Prasidh Krishna (3-109) to deep fine leg on 19 where Siraj, who had just returned to the field, trod on the boundary cushion after taking the catch and soon covered his face in embarrassment.